NCAR/DART/models/wrf/tutorial/README.md

 for learning the base DART configuration.
 This document covers only the WRF-specific aspects of integrating with DART.

-This tutorial introduces a "canned" WRFDART experiment involving an ensemble of 50 members that will be initialized from GFS initial conditions at 2017/04/27 00:00 UTC using a domain of the continental United States.
+This tutorial introduces a "canned" WRF/DART experiment involving an ensemble of 50 members that will be initialized from GFS initial conditions at 2017/04/27 00:00 UTC using a domain of the continental United States.
 The data included in the tutorial lasts until 2017/04/30